 Hey, we know references can feel a little easy, but that doesn’t mean they’re not being honest!

 So ask the general contractor if they can give you 2–3 references, call them and have a chat!

-See what they say about the GC.
+See what they say.
 Ask about communication, the overall project, and other talking points on this page.